jburgy/jburgy.github.io/docs/_posts/2024-08-31-why-not-zig.md

 Alright then, porting a C program that uses `musttail` to a "better C than C" that supports `.always_tail` should be
 [like shooting fish in a barrel](https://en.wiktionary.org/wiki/like_shooting_fish_in_a_barrel).
-But things rarely go as you with they would.
+But things rarely go as you wish they would.
 Which brings us to our first challenge:

 ## Macros